Compare 208 companies in over 40,000 locations

 5. Get settled

-Before driving off, take some time in the driver’s seat to familiarize yourself with the controls: note how to turn on the headlights, windscreen wipers, heaters, a/c and radio before setting off so you’re not distracted while driving.
+Before driving off, take some time in the driver’s seat to familiarise yourself with the controls: note how to turn on the headlights, windscreen wipers, heaters, a/c and radio before setting off so you’re not distracted while driving.
 Finally, ensure you know the rules of the road: in some places it’s mandatory to keep your headlights on all day, for example, while in others you must carry specific breakdown equipment at all times or risk being fined.

 6. Returning your car